Ay1tsMe/minimalWebsite/tuxtower/content/blog/rippingcds.md

 {{ resize_image(path="images/blog/cd.jpg", width=600, height=800 op="fit") }}

 This is the opinion of most people nowadays with the adoption of streaming platforms becoming mainstream technology.
-While I do think it is very convienant to be able to play any song I want from my device just by looking it up.
-The convienance is often blinded by the fact that you dont actually own the music your listening too.
+While I do think it is very convenient to be able to play any song I want from my device just by looking it up.
+The convenience is often blinded by the fact that you dont actually own the music your listening too.
 If you were to stop paying for your Spotify subscription today, all of a sudden your cherished playlists with all your favourite songs are washed away.
 You dont own those playlists and you dont own those songs.
 You are simply renting them and most people dont take that into consideration.
 They will be eager to pay for a subscription service with the false pretence that you now own all these songs and movies.
 Thats where physical media comes into play.

 Over the years, my family used to purchase physical CD's to listen to music.
 Still to this day, I can grab one of those CD's and play it even though it is 30 years old.
 The only problem is I have to physically grab the CD and play it in that specific room.
 What if I wanted to play it on my phone or even outside my house?
 To solve this issue, I set up a Jellyfin server to manage and store my music.
 That way I can play it anywhere I want.